deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 <center>Figure.3 The interface for adding a new task</center>

 - Task name: name of the task
 - Upload mode: two modes of uploading results to online data storage, including `Manual upload` and `Automatic upload`.
-Results need to be uploaded manually to online data storage with `Manual upload` mode, and will be uploaded automatically with `Automatic upload` mode.
+Results need to be uploaded manually to online data storage with `Manual upload` mode and will be uploaded automatically with `Automatic upload` mode.
 - Input script: input file of the MD simulation.

 In the input script, one needs to specify the pair style as follows